Staff Background Checks UPPS No. 04.04.17

 01.03 The university will use information obtained in background checks only for evaluating:

 b. current employees under certain employment circumstances.

 01.04 The university will conduct background checks itself or through a third party approved by the president.
 The university and its third-party agent will conduct all checks in accordance with law and this policy.
 The department requesting a check will pay for the check.

-01.05 The university considers all information obtained through a background check privileged, confidential, and restricted to authorized persons only, and is not to be used in any way prohibited by law.
-No information obtained in a background check is to be communicated to anyone except as authorized by the vice president for Finance and Support Services or as limited by state or federal law.
+01.06 The university considers all information obtained through a background check privileged, confidential, and restricted to authorized persons only, and is not to be used in any way prohibited by law.

 a. applicants selected to fill positions;

 b. current employees selected to transfer or to be promoted; and

 c. current employees in positions that are reclassified if a background check was not completed within the past 90 days.

 01.08 The director of Facilities Management will conduct driving history checks on behalf of the university on persons whose duties may require that they operate a university vehicle as provided in UPPS No. 05.05.02, Driver Selection.

 01.09 The director of the University Police Department establishes procedures for conducting criminal history background checks for all University Police Department positions.